Shoulder Warm Up Exercises

-After these exercises it’s time to move onto some more sports specific drills like throwing or some gentle swimming strokes, or some shoulder press variations.
+After these shoulder warm up exercises it’s time to move onto some more sports specific drills like throwing or some gentle swimming strokes, or some shoulder press variations.
 If you do these exercises before activity your shoulder will be happy and healthy and ready to perform.
-If you’ve got any questions or have any shoulder pain book in with us or call us on 3352 5116.
+If you’ve got any questions contact our exercise physiologists today.

-If you have any questions or want to make a booking, don’t wait!
-Our team of dedicated and experienced Exercise Physiologists are always ready to help you move and feel better!
-Contact us today by calling 07 3352 5116, emailing firstname.lastname@example.org or by booking today!
+Looking for more tips and ideas to help improve and maintain your bodies strength and mobility?
+Our dedicated and experienced physiotherapy Brisbane team are always ready to help you move and feel better!
+Contact us today by calling 07 3352 5116, emailing email@example.com or by booking today!